 Eczema is a dry skin condition that affects children and adults.
 The main problem in eczema is a disruption in the skin barrier, which causes loss of water and skin irritation.
 This condition also makes bacterial and viral skin infections more likely because of the dysfunction of the skin barrier.
 Children often develop eczema for unclear reasons, but it often improves over time.
 It is important for patients and parents to be informed about optimal treatment of eczema.

 Rashes are often caused by medications and things that the skin comes into contact with such as skin care products, fragrance and jewelry.
-Dr. Flanagan has extensive experience in the diagnosis and treatment of rashes, and offers work-in appointments for patients with acute or worsening rashes.
+Dr. Flanagan has extensive experience in the diagnosis and treatment of rashes.